Server Management Policy UPPS No. 04.01.09

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Assistant Vice President for Technology Resources; senior reviewer of this UPPS
+Associate Vice President for Technology Resources; senior reviewer of this UPPS

 Vice President for Information Technology